jayshree430/healthy-food-api/README.md

 These classes make use of Lombok annotations and JPA
 * The MealIngredientAs class will contain all the ingredients for a particular meal.
-* We query the above table excluding the ingredients which matches the Exclusion list.
+* We query the MealIngredeientAs excluding the ingredients which matches the Exclusion list.
 * The list of Meal will be returned and further we filter it according to the category and diet.
 * This list of Meals is sent to the User.
 * User can select meals and add them to particular date as a request.